makamekm/docs-build-static-action/README.md

 - `revision` (required) - The revision or version identifier for the documentation to be built.
 - `project-name` (required) - The documentation's project name, as specified in the configuration file's field with the corresponding name.
-- `src-root` (required) - The root directory where the source documentation files are located.
-The action will use this directory as the base location to look for the source files that need to be built.
 - `storage-bucket` (required) - The name of the storage bucket where the built documentation will be stored.
 After the documentation is successfully built, it will be uploaded to this specified bucket.
 - `storage-endpoint` (required) - The endpoint URL of the storage service.
 - `storage-access-key-id` (required) - The access key ID associated with the account that has permission to access and upload to the specified storage bucket.
 - `storage-secret-access-key` (required) - The secret access key associated with the account.
 - `storage-region` (required) - The region where the specified storage bucket is located.
+- `src-root` (default: `./`) - The root directory where the source documentation files are located.
+The action will use this directory as the base location to look for the source files that need to be built.
 - `lint-root` (default: `./_docs-lint`) - The root directory for the linting process.
 This is an optional parameter, and if not specified, the default value will be used.
 - `build-root` (default: `./_docs-build`) - The root directory for the built documentation.
 This is an optional parameter, and if not specified, the default value will be used.
-- `shared-storage-bucket` (default: `false`) - This argument specifies whether the storage bucket should be shared across multiple projects.

 ## Example